marcosrosetti/visual_illusion_task/readme.md

 Each trial lasted for a maximum of 15 seconds; if the participant did not make a choice, it moved to the next one.
 No feedback was provided during the trials.

+The funding (IA204222) for this proyect was provided by the Dirección General de Asuntos del Personal Académico (DGAPA) of the Universidad Nacional Autónoma de México (UNAM).